Syed-kashif0627/Movie_Recommendation/README.md

 Data info:
-The data set is taken from the github of YBI foundation The data set contains the following columns
+The data set is taken from the github of YBI foundation The data set contains the following columns:

 Movie_ID
 Movie_Title
 Movie_Genre